jweigend/concepts-of-programming-languages/docs/exercises/Exercise4.md

     }
 ```

- Questions:
+ *Questions*
- - Describe the type of Mapper, Predicate and Accumulator
+ - What is the type of Mapper, Predicate and Accumulator?
- - How can you make the types generic, so they work not only for strings?
+ - How can you make the types generic, so they work for any type, not only for string?

-## Exercise 4.3 - Wordcount
+## Exercise 4.4 - Wordcount (WC)
-Wordcount is a famous Hello World Algorithm for demonstrating the power of distributed functional collection frameworks.
+WC is a famous Hello World Algorithm for demonstrating the power of distributed functional collections.
-Wordcount counts all words in a collection.
-After running this in parallel or even distributed, you have the following result:
+WC counts all words in a collection.
+After running this in parallel or even distributed, you get the following result:

 INPUT:  "A" "B" "C" "A" "B" "A"
 OUTPUT: "A:3" "B:2" "C:1"

+*Questions*
-- How can you implement the problem with the already built Map/Filter/Reduce functions?
+- How can you implement the problem with the already built Map()/Filter()/Reduce() functions?
-- Write an Unit Test to prove that your solution works correct
+- Write an Unit Test to prove that your solution works as expected!